VACULOGIC QS-7 ONLINE

 The unit MUST be returned to Vaculogic in the event service of any kind is required.
 Shipping costs are the responsibility of the owner.
 NO user or third party service is permitted.
 If the case is opened by the user or any other agent except our service technicians, this warranty is VOID in all respects regardless of cause of failure.

-If you have need of service, send an e-mail to;Customer Service for assistance.
-Do not return a system until authorized.
+If you have need of service, contact Dave@pumptoys.com for assistance.
+Do not return your system until authorized.

 The following controls or connections are found on the QS-7 Server Unit:

-POWER to the Server is supplied by either the 110V wall adapter or the 12V vehicle adapter cable, connected to the Power Input Jack.
+Power to the Server is supplied by either the 110V wall adapter or a 12V vehicle adapter cable, connected to the Power Input Jack.

 International users: If your local power service is not 110V, 60 cycle AC, see the "International Power" instructions in the General Notes area at the end of the manual.